-- Try to stand still and calm during the test.
+- Try to remain calm during the test.
 Even if you are nervous, try not to show it.
 Rubbing your legs or tapping with your pen is not pleasant for the other participants.

-- Bring your driver’s license and not any other photo ID.
+- Bring your driver’s license.
 This is taken as a good sign by some agencies, so take advantage of it.
 If you were given an invitation to the written exam, please bring it too.
 And last but not least bring two pens and two pencils, so that you are fully prepared for the test.